Chevrotain/chevrotain/packages/website/docs/guide/resolving_grammar_errors.md

 });
 ```

-This is similar to the previous example as if the condition is false, once
+This is similar to the previous example: if the condition is false, once
 again the parser will consume nothing in the iteration.
 Modeling conditional grammar paths must be done using Chevrotain grammar constructs
 such as OPTION and/or [GATE](https://chevrotain.io/docs/features/gates.html).

-For example the above example should be written as:
+For example, the above should be written as:

 ```javascript
 $.MANY(() => {